pcardotatgit/XDR_Workflows_and_Stuffs/readme.md

 * Step 2 : Integrate your Cisco Security Solution (Umbrella or Secure Endpoint or any other one).
 Several videos are available on Youtube.
 And We published online SecureX Trainings at [Learnsecurex](https://learnsecurex.cisco.com/ ) which show that.
 * Step 3 : Activate Useful/relevant free integrations.
 Have a look to [Adding 10 Free Threat Intelligence Sources to SecureX in Under 3 Minutes!](https://www.youtube.com/watch?v=7nCRMHo4_9Q&list=PLmuBTVjNfV0dlZ_DYgNiZ7SBlWVB0ae33&index=6).
 These integrations increase SecureX Enrichment accuracy.
-* Step 4 : Customize your dashboards.
-Select, gather tiles that are relevant for you.
+* Step 4 : Create and Customize your dashboards.
+Select tiles that are relevant for you.
+Gather them into one single vue that help you to go fast in the understanding of the situatuion.
 * Step 5 : Activate **Orchestration** Services.
 Click on the **orchestration** table and the click on the **start orchestration** button that is displayed in the middle of the screen.
 Orchestration becomes available a few hours after.
 * Step 6 : In Orchestration : Create a **SecureX_Token**.
 It will be the most effecient way to use SecureX native Target ( [See instructions](https://ciscosecurity.github.io/sxo-05-security-workflows/account-keys/securex-token) ). **Notice** : not anymore needed since December 8 2022 thanks to the new **SecureX APIs** target which manages it's own token.
 * Step 7 : Create an Alert / Info Webex Team Room .
 Webex Team is naturally a very good user interface for SecureX.
 And create a webex team bot as well which is the only way to create a permanent Webec Token. ([ See Instructions here ](https://github.com/pcardotatgit/Create_a_Webex_Team_Bot))